Timeseries anomaly detection without anomalies

 We can clearly see that the RMSE (red line) is higher when there are anomalies.
 Using a threshold value, visible as the green horizontal line in figure 8, we can search for periods where the error surpasses this threshold for multiple consecutive periods in time.
 When this is the case, we can binary classify this region as anomalous, validating our approach.

 Anomaly detection is a well-studied topic in machine learning which can be applied to many industrial applications.
-We’ve seen a recurring issue in industry, abundance of normal data but lack of anomalous data.
-To overcome this, we’ve come up with an approach to create synthetic anomalous data.
-We managed to validate that our normality modelling approach is capable of separating these synthetic anomalies from the healthy day.
-Which will thus allow us to help our customers detect anomalies that have yet come to pass.
+We’ve seen a recurring issue in industry, an abundance of normal data but lack of anomalous data.